NREL/ResStock.github.io/index.md

 In summary, ResStock could be aptly described as an **advanced energy analysis platform** that combines elements of simulation, policy analysis, decision support, research facilitation, and educational outreach.
 These elements are all focused on enhancing residential energy efficiency and understanding energy consumption patterns.

-ResStock helps states, municipalities, utilities, and manufacturers understand the make-up of their area's housing stock; identifying the energy, emissions, or economic impacts of energy efficiency or electrification measures; and exploring the impact of new technologies such as cold-climate heat pumps for both customers and the grid.
+ResStock helps states, municipalities, utilities, and manufacturers understand the make up of their area's housing stock; identifying the energy, emissions, or economic impacts of energy efficiency or electrification measures; and exploring the impact of new technologies such as cold-climate heat pumps for both customers and the grid.

 In the pursuit of understanding when and where energy consumption occurs, ResStock can be tailored to answer the core questions many people have (explained in the next section).
 The results are available in multiple formats and resolutions: